tofke/VPS-for-MN/README.md

 ```
 vi /etc/ssh/sshd_config
 ```
-=> change "PermitRootLogin" to "no"
+--> change "PermitRootLogin" to "no"
+(you can use nano instead of vi if you prefer)

 ## install dependencies for bitcoin :
 (All coins out there are forks of the original Bitcoin Core software stack)